Smibu/across/README.md

 # Action SuperCross Windows port

-This is an incomplete port of Action SuperCross to Windows.
+This is an unofficial port of Action SuperCross to Windows.

 ## Known limitations